-This PhD is part funded through the Knowledge and Economy Skills Scholarship 2 Programme which you can find out more about here
+This PhD was part funded through the Knowledge and Economy Skills Scholarship 2 Programme which you can find out more about here

 The project aimed to identify novel therapies for prostate cancer driven by abnormal activation of the PI3K signalling pathway which promotes metabolism, proliferation, cell survival and growth in response to extracellular signals.
 Loss of a tumour suppressor gene called PTEN within this pathway generates a more aggressive prostate cancer than prostate cancer caused by the main facilitator of this pathway, therefore the project sought to identify the molecular mechanisms behind these differences to better understand how the two tumour types can be treated in the clinic.